Field Notes

 An automated phone screen with AI-assisted review takes about five minutes per candidate.
 Twenty candidates equals under two hours.

-That's eight hours back in your week.
-For most hiring managers, that's the difference between hiring being your whole job and hiring being part of your job.
+That’s eight hours back in your week.
+For most recruiting leaders, that’s the difference between hiring being your whole job and hiring being part of your job.

 Try it

 Truffle lets you set up an automated phone screen in minutes.
-Write your questions, share a link, and start reviewing candidates on your schedule — with AI summaries, match scores, and highlight reels that help you get to the right conversations faster.
+Write your questions, share a link, and start reviewing candidates on your schedule.
+With AI summaries, match scores, and Candidate Shorts that help you get to the right conversations faster.

 No sales calls.
 No demos required.
-Start free at hiretruffle.com.
+Start your free trial.